Blog Article

 4. Prayer helps you apply what you’re learning to your life.

-The Bible is not helpful knowledge, fun facts, or cool information; it is not a normal book.
-It is our textbook for every topic, our answer key for life, and our guide for eternity.
-2 Timothy 3:16-17 lets us know it is “profitable for doctrine, for reproof, for correction, for instruction in righteousness: That the man of God may be perfect, throughly furnished unto all good works.”
+The Bible isn’t just a book of helpful knowledge or interesting facts.
+It’s our textbook for every topic, our answer key for life, and our guide for eternity.
+2 Timothy 3:16-17 explains it is “profitable for doctrine, for reproof, for correction, for instruction in righteousness: That the man of God may be perfect, throughly furnished unto all good works.”

-We cannot treat the Bible as any book, but should study with the goal of not just knowing, understanding, or teaching it; we have to seek God about how to APPLY IT.
-The goal is to DO IT.
-As we study and pray, God will help us to be not just a hearer (or studier) of the Word, but a DOER of the Word.
-James 1:22-25 says it like this,
+We must approach the Bible with the goal of not just knowing or understanding it, but seeking God for how to APPLY IT.
+The ultimate goal is to DO it.
+As we study the Bible and pray, God will help us become not just hearers, but “doers of the Word” (James 1:22-25).

 “22 But be ye doers of the word, and not hearers only, deceiving your own selves.
 23 For if any be a hearer of the word, and not a doer, he is like unto a man beholding his natural face in a glass: 24 For he beholdeth himself, and goeth his way, and straightway forgetteth what manner of man he was.
 25 But whoso looketh into the perfect law of liberty, and continueth [therein], he being not a forgetful hearer, but a doer of the work, this man shall be blessed in his deed.”